Last updated: May 29, 2026

 Turquoise Care and Community Benefit

-Who may qualify: People generally must have full-coverage Medicaid and meet care-need rules.
-HCA says people already in a Medicaid managed care organization should speak with the care coordinator or plan representative.
+Who may qualify: People generally must have full Medicaid and meet care-need rules.
+People already in a managed care plan should speak with their care coordinator or plan representative.

-Reality check: The Community Benefit is based on need and is not 24-hour care.
+Reality check: Community Benefit is based on need.
+It is not 24-hour care.
 Ask what services are approved, how many hours are covered, and who to call if a worker misses a visit.

 Caregiver support

-What it helps with: New Mexico caregiver support may include information, support groups, education, respite care, homemaker services, transportation, home-delivered meals, legal information, case management, and Medicaid home and community-based service connections.
-The state caregiver support page says support can vary with the needs of the caregiver and loved one.
+What it helps with: New Mexico caregiver support may include information, training, respite, support groups, homemaker services, transportation, meals, legal information, case management, and care planning.

 Who may qualify: Family members, friends, and other informal caregivers may be able to ask for help when they care for an older adult or disabled adult.

 Where to apply: Call ADRC and say you are a caregiver.
-Ask for respite, training, care planning, and local support groups.
+Ask about respite, training, support groups, care planning, and local help.

 Reality check: Some help may be short-term or limited by funding.
 If the older adult was just discharged from a hospital, also ask the hospital social worker and health plan case manager.